 When temperatures rise, most of us sweat more, as it's the body's way of seeking relief from the heat and cooling down.
 But sometimes, sweating can become excessive, a condition that can range from "mild dampness to severe dripping and can result in substantial impairment in quality of life," according to a 2016 study published by the National Institutes of Health.
 People who experience excessive sweating, according to cosmetic dermatologist Michele Green, most likely "suffer from a condition called hyperhidrosis.
 In these patients, the nerves which signal the sweat glands to function are hyperactive and cause an excessive amount of sweat."
 Hyperhidrosis is classified as a skin condition resulting from overactivity of sympathetic nerves.

 The aforementioned study estimates that over 15 million people in the U.S. experience excessive sweating and notes that there are probably even more people who suffer from the condition but do not report it.
 Current findings indicate that people with excessive sweating might not know the condition is indeed a medical concern nor that there are treatment options available.
 One such treatment is the injection of Botox, which garners temporary relief from excessive sweating.
-"By injecting Botox directly into the areas which cause sweating, such as your underarm or palms," explains Green, "these overactive nerves are paralyzed and cannot signal the nerves in your sweat glands to fire, and hence block the release of sweat in the injected areas."
+"By injecting Botox directly into the areas which cause sweating, such as your underarm or palms," explains Green, "these overactive nerves are [rendered unable to] signal the nerves in your sweat glands to fire, and hence block the release of sweat in the injected areas."

 Ahead, a cosmetic dermatologist and aesthetic nurse explain how Botox is used to treat excessive sweating, and everything you need to know about the treatment procedure.